yxvnyk/todo-list-app/delivery-plan.md

 The developer's checklist for week 2:

-- [ ] T04: Implement Epic 1 frontend functionality in the *TodoList.WebApp* application.
+- [ ] T04: Implement Epic 1 frontend functionality in the *TodoListApp.WebApp* application.
-- [ ] T06: Implement Epic 2 frontend functionality in the *TodoList.WebApp* application.
+- [ ] T06: Implement Epic 2 frontend functionality in the *TodoListApp.WebApp* application.
-- [ ] T08: Implement Epic 3 frontend functionality in the *TodoList.WebApp* application.
+- [ ] T08: Implement Epic 3 frontend functionality in the *TodoListApp.WebApp* application.
-- [ ] T09: Implement Epic 4 backend functionality in the *TodoList.WebApi* application.
+- [ ] T09: Implement Epic 4 backend functionality in the *TodoListApp.WebApi* application.
-- [ ] T11: Implement Epic 5 backend functionality in the *TodoList.WebApi* application.
+- [ ] T11: Implement Epic 5 backend functionality in the *TodoListApp.WebApi* application.
 - [ ] All changes are committed and pushed to the remote repository.
 - [ ] There are no major or critical issues or blockers found during building the solution.